josh-ashkinaze/plurals/README.md

 ```

-Ensemble also allows you to combine models without any persona, and so we can test if different models ensembled
-together give different results relative to the same model ensembled together.
-Remember that when we don't pass in
-system instructions or a persona, this is just a normal API call.
+Ensemble also allows you to combine models without any persona, so we can test if different models ensembled together give different results relative to the same model ensembled together.
+Remember that this is just a normal API call when we do not pass in system instructions or a persona.

 ```python
 from plurals.agent import Agent